 It is expected that building heights would vary across the site.
 The buildings closest to the site entrance would be limited to 15 meters in height.
 In the centre of the site, building heights would be limited to 45 metres, with the potential for a chimney stack of up to 100 metres.
 In the south east of the site this land has been identified as suitable for buildings up to 25 metres.

 We expect full details of ground works, detailed drainage design, remediation and site maintenance would be controlled by planning conditions, and we envisage this information would accompany the subsequent reserved matters applications.
-The outline application will, however, include details/strategies for how these technical matters could be addressed.
+The outline application does, however, include details/strategies for how these technical matters could be addressed.

 If an outline planning permission is granted for MedwayOne, detailed plans would need be approved by Medway Council and other appropriate agencies under separate, more detailed planning applications known as reserved matters, before construction can begin.

 Reserved matters applications would be submitted by the businesses that locate on MedwayOne in the future, as they would be responsible for developing individual parcels of land at the site.
 Reserved matters would cover details of the final built design, including the appearance of the buildings, scale (including height), layout and details of landscape design, which would all need to be within the parameters consented by the outline planning permission.

 We are mindful that there are a number of environmentally sensitive areas situated within and surrounding the site.
 An overview of the approaches taken to mitigate against the impact of the redevelopment, and to ensure the long-term protection of the site and surrounding area is detailed under each topic below:

 Ecology – A range of ecological surveys have been carried out during 2019 and 2020 identified the designations, habitats and wildlife that are currently present on site.
 Where these habitats could be affected, appropriate mitigation would be put in place.